oracle/weblogic-azure/subtemplate-src/cluster-addnode.md

 #### Example Parameters JSON

 Here is a fully filled out parameters file, with Azure Active Directory enabled.
-We will leave values of `adminUsername`, `authenticationType`, `dnsLabelPrefix`, `managedServerPrefix`, `skuUrnVersion`, `usePreviewImage` and `vmSizeSelect` as default value.
+We will leave values of `adminUsername`, `authenticationType`, `dnsLabelPrefix`, `managedServerPrefix`, `skuUrnVersion`, `usePreviewImage` and `vmSize` as default value.

 {{ site.data.var.passwordInFileNote }}